vesoft-inc/nebula/docs/get-started.md

 Symbol ’**|**‘ denotes a pipe.
 The output of the formal query acts as input to the next one like a pipeline.

+$- refers to the input stream.

+The second approach adopts a user-defined variable.
+The scope of this variable is within the compound statement.

-For more detail, check [nGQL](https://github.com/vesoft-inc/nebula/blob/master/docs/nGQL.md).
+For more details about Query Language, check [nGQL](https://github.com/vesoft-inc/nebula/blob/master/docs/nGQL.md).